 Yes, we will consider payments to an outside partnering organization, where appropriate, as a “service provider” (not as a sub-award).
 This expense should be justified and itemized under “Other Expenses” in the budget template form.

 If the UMB graduate student is providing services essential to conduct of the project and the work is conducted at UMB, you may include the graduate student's UMB stipend cost in your budget justification.
 Tuition fees are not permitted.

 Yes.
 Salary support can be requested for UMB study team personnel instrumental to the success of the project.
-Salary support for the PI and/or Co-PI(s), however, is limited to no more than $7,500 total.
+Salary support for faculty, including the PI and/or Co-PI, cannot exceed $7,500 of the total budget.